Automatic-Case-Investigator/.github/profile/README.md

 An on-premise software stack aimed to automate common SOC investigation tasks with AI agents, specifically by performing automated investigations in Security Information and Event Management (SIEM) systems.
 This software stack ingests security case information, generates investigation tasks, and automatically perform relevant investigations in SIEM.
-Models used including LLM (for generation tasks) and classifier model (for anomaly detection).
+Models used including LLM for generation tasks and custom-designed classifier model for security event correlation.

 ---